Imaginary projections of polynomials: Components of the complement

 Similar to amoebas and coamoebas, the complement of an imaginary projection can have several connected components.
 In contrast to amoebas, already quadratic polynomials can lead to bounded components in the complement.
 Indeed, the complement of the imaginary projection of $f(z_1,z_2) = z_1^2 + z_2^2 + 1$ has a bounded component, see Figure~\ref{fi:top1}.
 The existence of this bounded component of the complement is a consequence of $\Re(f(x_1+iy_1,x_2+iy_2))=x_1^2-y_1^2+x_2^2-y_2^2+1$.
 If $y_1^2+y_2^2<1$, then there cannot be any $x_1,x_2\in\R$ with $\Re(f)=0$.
 Also note that the origin is contained in the complement of an imaginary projection $\mathcal{I}(f)$ whenever $f$ has a real solution.

-As pointed out in Section~\ref{se:amoebascoamoebas}, it is an important property of amoebas and coamoebas that the components of the complement are convex.
-As a key property of imaginary projections, we show that their complement consists of convex components as well.
+Set $A^{\compl} = \R^n \setminus A$ for the complement of a set $A \subset \R^n$, and write $\overline{A}$ for the closure of~$A$.
+As pointed out in Section~\ref{se:amoebascoamoebas}, it is an important property of amoebas and coamoebas that the components of $\mathcal{A}(f)$ and of $\overline{co\mathcal{A}(f)}$ are convex.
+As a key property of imaginary projections, we show that the closure their complement consists of convex components as well.